 9. Then shake on salt and pepper.
 I would say I add about 2 tsp. of each to this size recipe.

-Cook this in the 350′ oven for about 45-60 minutes, stirring every 15 minutes or so.
+Cook this in a 350-degree oven for about 45-60 minutes, stirring every 15 minutes or so.
 The water from the peppers and onions will mix with the juice from the sausage and sauce and will give you enough “sauce”.

 When making this big batch for a party, I pull out my electric roaster and set it on 200 degrees to keep everything warm.
-I love my roaster- it's the perfect appliance to have for entertaining large crowds!
+I love my electric roaster- it's the perfect appliance to have for entertaining large crowds!
+I've even cooked our Thanksgiving Turkey in my Hamilton Beach Roaster

 That's it.
 So easy.